I’m often told that I’m lucky.

 People often feel that it’s down to skill if something good happens.
 If something terrible happens is because you got stitched up somehow.

-If you keep walking forward, even on a meandering path, you will eventually reach your goal.
+You will eventually reach your goal if you keep walking forward, even on a meandering path.

-Not only that, you must have the ability to take the opportunity when it is presented to you.
-Sometimes that takes some guts, and sometimes the opportunity doesn’t turn out to be what it is, but taking it and learning from it is the most critical step to continuing your journey.
+Not only that, you must be able to take the opportunity when it is presented to you.
+Sometimes that takes some guts, and sometimes the opportunity doesn’t turn out to be what it is, but taking it and learning from it is the most critical step to continuing your journey along any path.

 And last but not least.
 I’m not just talking about trading here; it’s in everything you do.